-The Federal Emergency Management Agency (FEMA) produces Flood Insurance Studies and Flood Insurance Rate Maps (FIRM).
+FEMA produces Flood Insurance Studies and FIRM.
 These resources describe flood hazards based on the best available science and information available.
 They serve as the basis for determining when floodplain development and insurance requirements apply to structures.
 You can request copies of all FIRM panels and flood insurance studies maintained by the City.

 Floodplain Management Plan

 Floodplain Management Plan identifies flood hazards throughout the community, evaluates the problems caused by those hazards, reviews possible mitigation activities, and creates an action plan to mitigate those flood hazards.
 The plan is also integral to the City's participation in FEMA's Community Rating System, which reduces annual flood insurance premiums citywide.